 We are often left wondering, was there a point at which someone could have intervened?
 A relative?
 A friend?
 A neighbor?
 Reporting suspected abuse is mandated by law.
 But can we do better as a community?
-Research shows that promoting healthy families helps prevent child abuse and neglect.
+Research shows that promoting healthy families helps prevent child maltreatment.

 Protective factors include: